hpc2n/intro-linux/docs/patterns.md

 ???
 Globs

     Globs, also known as glob (or globbing) patterns (<a href="https://en.wikipedia.org/wiki/Glob_(programming)">Wikipedia: Glob</a>) are patterns that can expand a wildcard pattern into a list of pathnames that match the given pattern.
-On the early versions of Linux, the command interpreters relied on a program that expanded these characters into unquoted arguments to a command: ``/etc/glob``.
+On the early versions of Linux, the command: ``/etc/glob`` was in charge of expanding the wildcard pattern.

 Due to their convenience, the concept of wild cards are commonly used in programming languages, however the symbols may vary between languages.
 Here is a list